SEGVeenstra/viewmodelscope/README.md

-# WiewModel
+# ViewModel

-ViewModel will help you seperate your Views and Logic.
+ViewModel will help you separate your Views and Logic.

 ## Widgets

-You can incorporate ViewModel's widgets into your Widget tree to keep your seperations between views and logic very clearly.
+You can incorporate ViewModel's widgets into your Widget tree to keep your separations between views and logic very clearly.